Bathroom Remodel Cost Guide: Planning, Costs, and Step-by-Step Tips

 Plumbing Considerations

-Plumbing work is where bathroom remodels most often require professional help.
-While replacing a faucet or toilet is within reach for many homeowners, moving supply lines, modifying drain pipes, or working with the vent stack should be handled by a licensed plumber.
+Plumbing work is where labor costs often make up a major share of the overall project cost in a bathroom remodel and where professional help is most often required.
+While a diy bathroom approach can work for simple swaps like replacing a faucet or toilet, moving supply lines, modifying drain pipes, or working with the vent stack still calls for skilled labor and a licensed plumber.
 Key plumbing considerations include:

 Permits and Building Codes

 Most bathroom remodels that involve plumbing modifications, electrical changes, or structural work require building permits.
 The permit process ensures work is done safely and to code.
-Typical requirements include GFCI protection on all bathroom outlets, a dedicated 20-amp circuit for bathroom receptacles, proper ventilation (a window or exhaust fan), waterproofing in wet areas, and minimum fixture clearances.
+Typical requirements include GFCI protection on all bathroom outlets, a dedicated 20-amp circuit for bathroom receptacles (review our electrical safety guide for more on GFCI protection), proper ventilation (a window or exhaust fan), waterproofing in wet areas, and minimum fixture clearances.

 Do not skip permits to save money or time.
 Unpermitted work can create significant problems when selling your home, as inspectors and buyers will identify non-code-compliant work.
 Insurance companies may also deny claims related to unpermitted modifications.